Sliding Doors is a 1998 film directed by Peter Howitt.

 - Hard-Drinking Party Girl: Anna.
 Gerry nearly gets away with the extra wine glass in the laundry basket (left by Lydia) suggesting Anna left it there at one of their house parties.
 Anna admits it's something she'd probably do.

 - In Spite of a Nail: Helen met James.
 Helen lost her unborn child.
 Gerry has impregnated Lydia.
 Helen has found out about Gerry and Lydia and has left Gerry.
-Which time line am I talking about?
+Which timeline are we talking about here?
 It's worth noting that all of those things come true in very different ways and at different times, however.

-- Ironic Echo: In the first time line when James and Helen meet he says "Cheer up, you know what the Monty Python boys say", and Helen replies "Always look on the bright side?"
+- Ironic Echo: In the first timeline when James and Helen meet he says "Cheer up, you know what the Monty Python boys say", and Helen replies "Always look on the bright side of life?"
 James then corrects her with "No one expects the Spanish Inquisition."
-When they meet again in the next time line he says the same thing and Helen responds with the latter line this time.
+When they meet again in the next timeline he says the same thing and Helen responds with the latter line this time.